rutgers-apl/rlibm-32/README.md

 * Once the testing harness is complete, the results will be stored in `rlibmCorrectnessTest/float/Results/rlibm/` directory.

-2. To test the correctness of RLIBM-32's float functions, use the following command:
+2. To test the correctness of RLIBM-32's posit32 functions, use the following command:
 ```
 cd <path-to-rlibm-32>
 make
 cd rlibmCorrectnessTest/posit32/
 ./runAllParallel.sh -j <parallelism>
 ```
 * Because the testing harness relies on MPFR math library to compute the correct result, the scripts can take hours to complete.
 In extreme case (exp10(x)), it can take up to 12 hours to complete.
-Since there are a total of 8 float functions, we recommend parallelism of at least 4.
+Since there are a total of 8 posit32 functions, we recommend parallelism of at least 4.

 * Once the testing harness is complete, the results will be stored in `rlibmCorrectnessTest/posit32/Results/rlibm/` directory.